-- Pincho moruno: Spanish meat preparation made of pieces of pork, generally marketed as a brochette, subjected to "adobo".
+- Lomo adobado de cerdo: Spanish meat preparation made of a whole piece of pork loin subjected to "adobo".
 This process is a Spanish traditional marinating-curing method carried out at 4 to 7°C for 2 to 5 days.
 It consists in meat massaging or meat immersion/injection of brine, with the addition of a mixture of ingredients and spices (usually salt, paprika, garlic, parsley and/or oregano) as well as food additives, followed by maturation.